tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 ## Algorithm Binding and Flexibility

+The "alg" (Algorithm) parameter, as defined in {{RFC7517}}, identifies the algorithm intended for use with the key.
+When `"kty"` is `"KEM"`, the `"alg"` value will correspond to one of the algorithms defined in this specification, or to any future PQC KEM algorithm that follows the same structure.

 The "alg" parameter is to allow flexibility in using the same key pair for multiple algorithm variants that share the same key structure.
 This is useful, for example, when the same ML-KEM key pair is used with both: